konung/datatable/README.md

   rails generate datatable:install
 ```

-The generator will have added some javascript files to your public/javascript folder that need to be added after jquery using a helper.
+The generator will have added some files in public/datatable.
+At a minimum you need to include the datatables
+javascript after jquery.
+A typical rails applicaiton layout would look something like this.

 ```erb
   <%= javascript_include_tag :defaults %>